Object detection: Uses

 It is widely used in computer vision tasks such as image annotation, vehicle counting, activity recognition, face detection, face recognition, video object co-segmentation.
 It is also used in tracking objects, for example tracking a ball during a football match, tracking movement of a cricket bat, or tracking a person in a video.

 Often, the test images are sampled from a different data distribution, making the object detection task significantly more difficult.
 To address the challenges caused by the domain gap between training and test data, many unsupervised domain adaptation approaches have been proposed.
-A simple and straightforward solution of reducing the domain gap is to apply an image-to-image translation approach, such as cycle-GAN.
+A simple and straightforward solution for reducing the domain gap is to apply an image-to-image translation approach, such as cycle-GAN.
 Among other uses, cross-domain object detection is applied in autonomous driving, where models can be trained on a vast amount of video game scenes, since the labels can be generated without manual labor.